deathblade666/actual-helpers/README.md

 **Note: this script requires having a starting balance in the account**

+### This is a fork of https://github.com/psybers/actual-helpers modified to bein line with the nightly Actual Budget releases to avoid db migration errors.

 # Actual Budget Helper Scripts

 This is a collection of useful scripts to help you manage your Actual Budget.